ppy/osu-wiki/wiki/Main_Page/en.md

 ---

 <div class="wiki-main-page__blurb">
-Welcome to to the osu! knowledge base, or the osu!wiki.
+Welcome to to the osu! knowledge base, or otherwise known as the osu!wiki.
 This is a resource for new and veteran players to use for osu!.
 <br/>
 This wiki is based on the contributions of the community.
 You can help by reading the Contribution Guide, which is listed on the osu!wiki GitHub repository.
 </div>